hackeryarn/blog/content/post/dry.md

 When building functions this way, we simplify the work of our higher level functions.
 This function no longer needs to worry about any complex logic.
 It only needs to know which calculations to call and how to combine them.

-Simplifying this function means that we greatly reduce the mistakes we could make, and we make future modifications much easier.
-Where we need to add, remove, or re-order the calculations, we can accomplish our goal without worrying about disturbing any other calculation.
+Simplifying this function means that we greatly reduce the possibility of mistakes , and ease future modifications.
+Whether we need to add, remove, or re-order the calculations, we can quickly identify where to make the change and confidently apply it without worrying about breaking something else.

 ### Prefer small functions

 The above solution is much clearer, but it's still not perfect.
 Any time a function takes an optional argument, it should raise a red flag.

 This might be controversial since many standard libraries have functions with tons of optional arguments.
-Python's `print` takes 4 optional arguments just to output some text.
-But I would argue that having multiple functions for each of the scenarios covered by a flag would make things much clearer.
+Python's `print`, as an example, takes 4 optional arguments just to output some text.
+But I would argue that having multiple functions for each of the scenarios that require flags would make things much clearer.

 Let's first look at our example and see if we can spot the issue. `calculate_bonus` is the only function that takes multiple arguments and one of them is optional.
 It's calculating the standard bonus and a yearly bonus.
-If you have to use an `and` while describing the purpose a function at a lower layer, it immediately indicates that the function is doing too much.
+If you have to use an `and` while describing the purpose a function, it mean that it's doing too much.

 The solution, as you might expect, is to introduce another function.
 With which our final version of `calculate_clevel_compnsation` will look like this: